Infleqtion/client-superstaq/README.md

 pip install qiskit-superstaq
 ```

+# Documentation

 For more information on getting started, check out [our documentation site](https://docs-superstaq.readthedocs.io/)!

+# License
+SuperstaQ is licensed under the Apache License 2.0.
+See our [LICENSE](https://github.com/SupertechLabs/superstaq-client/blob/main/LICENSE) file for more details.

 # Contact Us
-If you'd like to reach out to a member of our team, please email us at info@super.tech
+If you'd like to reach out to a member of our team, please email us at info@super.tech.